A05annex/SwervePathPlanning/README.md

 <details>
   <summary>
-  This is a robot file which describes our 2020 prototype swerve base:
+  This is a robot file which describes our 2023 competition swerve base:
   </summary>

 ```json